In those days there was no king in Israel; everyone did whatever seemed right to him. (Judges 21:25)

-The book of Judges closes with these haunting words, a fitting summary of its final four chapters, which give a picture of what it looks like when people do whatever seems right to them.
+The book of Judges closes with these haunting words, a fitting summary of its final four chapters.
+They paint a sobering picture of what it looks like when people do whatever seems right to them.
 If you haven’t read that portion of Scripture lately, believe me—what happens is absolutely reprehensible.
-Even as you finish Judges and turn in your Bible to Ruth and then Samuel, the title at the top of the page may change, but the historical context does not.
-Most everyone is still doing “whatever seemed right.”
+Even as you finish Judges and turn to Ruth and then Samuel, the title at the top of the page may change, but the historical context does not.
+Almost everyone still did “whatever seemed right.”

 Sound familiar?

-Last month “pride” flags flew proudly every which way we turned—a constant reminder that our society has rejected the true King and chosen to do whatever seems right.
-This year, more than ever before, I’ve been convicted that instead of responding in anger, despair, or denial, we followers of Christ must run to the throne of grace, interceding on behalf of our nation.
-I assure you, God has convicted me about this because I—maybe like you—have so often failed to pray for my nation, its leaders, lawmakers, and jurists.
-Though praying for a society in moral disarray is undeniably essential, it’s also often frustrating and feels futile.
+In June, “pride” flags flew proudly every which way we turned—a constant reminder that our society has rejected the true King and chosen to do whatever seems right.
+More than ever before, this past year I was convicted that instead of responding in anger, despair, or denial, we followers of Christ must run to the throne of grace, interceding on behalf of our nation.
+I assure you, God prompted me regarding this because I—maybe like you—have so often failed to pray for my nation, its leaders, lawmakers, and jurists.
+Though praying for a society in moral disarray is undeniably essential, it can often feel frustrating and futile.

 Let’s go back to the time of the judges, when everyone did “whatever seemed right.”
 In the opening chapters of 1 Samuel, we learn about Israel’s final judge—Samuel himself.
 In his final words to the rebellious and reckless nation he had served his entire life, we find instruction for our hearts, words, and prayers for a nation far from God.